-During April 2011 the Authority signed a number of 'High Level' Memoranda of Understanding (MOUs) with key partner organisations.
+During April 2011 the Authority signed a number of 'High Level' MOUs with key partner organisations.
 These endorsed the principles of communication and positive partnership engagement and continued to support positive working relationships throughout 2017.
-In addition to the MOUs the Authority played an active role in the local 'Joint Coastal Enforcement Group', which includes partner IFCAs, MMO, EA, Local police and Natural England representatives.
-This group met once during 2017 providing a medium for the exchange of information and the planning of joint operational work.
-During 2017 NEIFCA actively engaged in the national intelligence gathering project in joint collaboration with other IFCA's and the MMO.
-This also involved, for the first time, active engagement in a monthly joint tasking and coordination meetings with North Western IFCA, Northumberland IFCA and the MMO's Northern marine area teams.
-Since this project was first established NEIFCA has captured and shared over 160 fisheries intelligence reports.

-Active operational partnership working took place throughout 2017 including joint enforcement work with both the MMO and EA.
+During 2018 NEIFCA actively engaged in the national intelligence gathering project in joint collaboration with other IFCA's and the MMO.
+This also involved active engagement in a monthly joint tasking and coordination meetings with North Western IFCA, Northumberland IFCA and the MMO's Northern and Central marine area teams.
+Since this project was first established NEIFCA has captured and shared over 214 fisheries intelligence reports.
+Active operational partnership working took place throughout 2018/2019 including joint enforcement work with both the MMO and EA.